vasudhaagrawal2024-byte/basic_frontend_projects/wip/credidebi/README.md

 I havent added any framework and database and backend yet .
 I have used html and css , with javascript for functions along with certain api s.

-Almost everything is done till js , but still some debugging is needed since some functions are not working properly and some finishing for ui/ux as well as other things.
+Almost everything is done till js , but still some finishing for ui , adding a database and a frontend framework along with backend is needed.